What is Amblyopia?

 When should patching be used for amblyopia treatment?

-Patching is a very effective way of treating amblyopia as it allows the weaker eye to get stronger, however it is very hard to make a young child wear a patch.
-It needs a lot of effort, persistence and encouragement form the parents.
-The younger the child is, the faster it works in improving the vision, therefore the parents should be persistent and encouraging and not wait until the child is old enough to want to patch.
-An ophthalmologist should regularly check how the patch is affecting the child’s vision.
-[See figure 2]
+Patching is a very effective way of treating many kinds of amblyopia as it forces the brain to pay attention to the image coming from the weaker eye [See Figure 2].
+Patching a young child’s better eye is a challenge and requires a lot of effort, persistence and encouragement from caregivers.
+The younger the child is, the faster patching works in improving the vision, so caregivers should be persistent in patching as soon as it is prescribed.
+An ophthalmologist should regularly check how the patching is affecting the child’s vision.

 Fig. 2: Patching the dominant eye allows the weaker eye to get stronger.